 Can I Change The Pasta?

 Of course!
-I use elbows but feel free to change them to any cup of macaroni or pasta noodles.
+I use elbows but feel free to swap them to any cup of macaroni or pasta noodles.
+Regardless of the shape used, I like a good quality pasta like Barilla.
+It holds up better if there are any leftovers.

 Can I Make Busy Day Soup With Potatoes?